wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 With our models defined in `models.py`, we can now let Django work its magic and create the tables in the underlying database.
 Django provides what is called a [*migration tool*](https://en.wikipedia.org/wiki/Data_migration) to help us set up and update the database to reflect any changes to your models.
 For example, if you were to add a new field then you can use the migration tools to update the database.

 ### Setting up
 First of all, the database must be *initialised*.
 This means creating the database and all the associated tables so that data can then be stored within it.
 To do this, you must open a terminal or command prompt, and navigate to your project's root directory - where `manage.py` is stored.
-Run the following command.
+Run the following command, *bearing in mind that the output may vary from what you see below.*

 {lang="text",linenos=off}
 	$ python manage.py migrate